nazgull30/GodotYodo1Mas/Readme.md

   - **cd Downloads/godot-3.2.3-stable**.
 Navigates to godot folder.
   - **ls**.
 Display all files in godot folder.
 <img src="/images/terminal_navigates_to_godot.png" width="500">

 3. Compile the engine for iOs platform.
+You need a program **scons** to be installed.
+The easiest way you do it through Homebrew.
+Link [Here](https://formulae.brew.sh/formula/scons).
-Type commands in the terminal
+After that type commands in the terminal:

   - scons p=iphone tools=no target=release arch=arm
   - scons p=iphone tools=no target=release arch=arm64